giuliannarlau/crowdfunding/README.md

 ## License

 Licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+See the [MIT License](LICENSE.txt) file for more details.